scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 3. The SCION router maps the egress Interface ID in the current Hop Field of the SCION header to the destination address of the intra-domain protocol (e.g. MPLS or IP) of the egress border router.
 4. The packet is forwarded within the AS by SCION-unaware routers and switches based on the header of the intra-domain protocol.
 5. Upon receiving the packet, the SCION egress router strips off the header of the intra-domain protocol, again validates and updates the SCION header, and forwards the packet to the neighboring SCION router.

-6. The last SCION router on the path forwards the packet to the packet's destination endpoint indicated by the field `DstHostAddr` of [the Address Header](#address-header).
+In the destination AS, the SCION ingress router forwards the packet to the packet's destination endpoint indicated by the field `DstHostAddr` of [the Address Header](#address-header).

 ### Configuration {#configuration}